-- Discipline will remain on your record for one year from date of issuance. - Any discipline improperly issued will be dealt with in accordance with MOA dated 2 March 2018, as modified. - Your discipline will be reduced by correcting your attendance as follows:
+- Discipline issued under this article will expire on the first day of the following year, except for discharge. - Discipline will remain on your record for one year from date of issuance. - Any discipline improperly issued will be dealt with in accordance with MOA dated 2 March 2018 \\\\\\, as modified. - Your discipline will be reduced by correcting your attendance as follows: